 and run.
 We'll write some C code so that we can run

-would return a pointer to a C struct Environment
+would return a pointer to a C struct Environment.
+In Ruby,

 you take C structs and "wrap" them.
 This wrapping provides